IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 In an environment which uses the IHE Basic Patient Privacy Consents (BPPC) Profile for documenting the consent, the Authorization Server and Resource Server SHALL support the following extension parameter:

 - *patient\_id*: Patient identifier related to the Patient Privacy Policy Identifier.
-It's value SHOULD be the patient identifier in CX syntax or as URL.
+Its value SHOULD be the patient identifier in CX syntax or as URL.

 - *doc\_id*: Patient Privacy Policy Acknowledgment Document.
-It's value SHOULD be an URN or URL.
+Its value SHOULD be an URN or URL.

 - *acp*: Patient Privacy Policy Identifier.